 - Understand the risks to heritage in the Balkans and formulate strategies to address those risks.

-The narrowness and proximity of the houses, the historic centers of Berat and Gjirokastra are especially vulnerable to fire.
-But within their walls, they also hold the key to fighting fire.
+The narrowness and proximity of the houses in the two historic centres makes them more vulnerable to fire.
+However, within their walls, they also hold the key to fighting fire.
 Many of the historic homes in both of these cities have large cisterns on their ground floors, which gather rainwater that falls on their roofs.